Print On Demand, a green business model

 A hosting company committed to environmental protection

-We have chosen the innovative company Scaleway to host our network infrastructure and the data you send us every day.
+We have chosen the innovative company Scaleway to host our network infrastructure as well as the data you send us every day.

 Why this one rather than another?
 Simply because it clearly states its intention to drastically reduce its environmental impact by 2025.